Tennessee Department of Transportation: Funding

 Funding for the state transportation system in Tennessee comes from a fund that is separate from the state's general fund which operates most of the other state agencies in Tennessee.
 Transportation revenues come from both federal transportation monies and from state funding resources.
 Those state funds come from a combination of dollars collected from gas and diesel tax revenues, titling and registration fees.
 Tennessee operates on a "pay as you go" system by using available revenues resulting in no debt service.
 Tennessee is one of three states in the nation that does not finance transportation through bonding.
 Critics of this mechanism claim that it inhibits the ability of the department to sufficiently complete necessary infrastructure improvements.

-Controversy

-In October 2016, TDOT removed the Lindsay X-LITE guardrail endcap from its list of approved devices due to concerns over safety when the device was hit at high speeds.
-A month later, a driver was killed in a collision with one such barrier.
-The victim's family subsequently received a $3,000 bill from TDOT for damage caused to the guardrail.
-TDOT later apologized for the bill and called it a processing error.
-At least three other deaths within a 15-month period were also caused by this type of device.
+Controversies

 Leadership history

 The leaders of the department and its preceding organizations have been: